upulkkis/Score-Tool/README.md

 ## How do I use it?
 This is an app for analyzing orchestral scores in your browser.
 You can use it online or install with pip and launch from your own machine.

-### Online version of old score-tool supported by the Sibelius Academy of Music:
+### Online version of score-tool supported by the Sibelius Academy of Music:
 This repo, old version: https://old.score-tool.com

 (new 2.0 version (new repo): https://score-tool.com)